spencermountain/spacetime/README.md

 DST changes move around all the time, and timezones pop-in and out of existence.
 We store and use only the latest DST information, and apply it to historical dates.

-#### ◆ DST changes within 1-hour

-when very-close to a DST change, we can get the hour wrong, by 1.

-This is [a tricky](https://github.com/spencermountain/spacetime/issues/182) order-of-operations issue.

-To most people, DST changes occur during an unspecified time overnight, anyways.

 #### ◆ International date line

 `.goto()` never crosses the date-line.
 This is mostly the intuitive behaviour.